FHIR/sushi/BEST-PRACTICES.md

   - Include instructions for how to test the PR.
 You may want to include a link to sample FSH in FSH Online to demonstrate a bug or attach a sample project that highlights new or improved behavior.
   - [Link the issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue) that the PR addresses.
 - Follow up on any discussion on your PR.
 If changes are requested, make any necessary updates and comment indicating your PR is ready for re-review.
-- If your PR is approved, it should be merged to master using the "[squash and merge](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/about-pull-request-merges#squash-and-merge-your-commits)" strategy.
+- If your PR is approved, it will be merged to master using the "[squash and merge](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/about-pull-request-merges#squash-and-merge-your-commits)" strategy.